 - Willing to accept flex and part-time positions to get your foot in the door

 You must complete multiple background checks to be accepted into the clinical component of the program.
-You must provide the following:
+Upon acceptance to clinicals you must provide the following:

 - Pennsylvania Child Abuse History Clearance

 - FBI Check

 - Random drug/alcohol screening